Home

 Contact Us

 Although we play American popular songs from the 1920’s through the 1960’s, our sound is much different from that of the original groups.
-In the 30’s and 40’s, the lead melody instruments were often saxes, brass, or piano.
+In the 1930’s and 40’s, the lead melody instruments were often saxes, brass, or piano.
 Of course, the big swing or jazz bands were much larger than 5 pieces.
-And in the 50’s and 60’s, the rock and roll bands featured vocalists with guitars and percussion.
+And in the 1950’s and 60’s, the rock and roll bands featured vocalists with guitars and percussion.
+Our flute sound is unique!

 Here are some short MP3 samples of our sound, recorded live in performance.
-[We recommend that you listen with headphones and bypass the small speaker built into most computers.]
+[In order to hear the full sound, including the big flutes and the bass notes, we recommend that you listen with headphones and bypass the small speaker built into most computers.]

 1910’s